mitunayon/billys-pcomp-journal/README.md

 ## Week 5

 ## Week 4
 This week we began our puzzle box project.
 I'm working with Ece and Doruk.
+We wanted to implement a game into our box.
+So we began by brainstorming some ideas and decided on Doruk's idea of a flip switching game.

 Concept
 Our puzzle box would open once the player lights up all the LEDs

+###### Our initial design.
 ![Image](https://i.imgur.com/tyUHAEE.jpg)